2024-25 | Sensory Subjectivities: Identities and Alterity in the Early Modern World

 Sensory Subjectivities considers how identities and alterity were constructed in early modernity through sensorial experience.
 Sensoriality in the early modern world was often shaped by cross-cultural encounter and exchange, forged under conditions of colonial and economic expansion and often in sites of competing spiritualities.
 Sensorial experience is ephemeral, which demands new lines of inquiry and new methodologies.

-The project will include an online reading group, talks, and two workshops, run in collaboration with EMSE (Early Modern Sensory Experiences).
+The 2024 - 2025 iteration of this project included an online reading group, talks, and two workshops, run in collaboration with EMSE (Early Modern Sensory Experiences).

 People